 2 To improve your business.

-Australia’s Department of Industry, Innovation, and Science states that writing “clear, well-defined goals” can help business owners “improve teamwork and collaboration.”
+Australia’s Department of Industry, Innovation, and Science states that writing “clear, well-defined goals” can help business owners “take control of your business’ direction.”

 You can also use writing to attract new clients.
 For example, Grammarly blog reader Amanda Edens wants to record a writing podcast to boost her novel editing business.

 Belinda Tennyson posted her goal on Grammarly’s Facebook page: “I want to write poems.”